olliethomas/thesis/_sources/content/00_annual_review/activities_to_date.md

 data lies.
 However, my previous research has been specific to learning a fair representation in the data domain, making such a comparison possible.
+Investigating this will (possibly) form chapter 3 of of my thesis.

 ### Other works